-The dental clinics are 21 years old; vital equipment is beginning to become unreliable and require expensive repairs that have resulted in critical loss of class time for students.
-In particular we are experiencing failures in the mechanisms of the Nitrous Oxide Units and our Midmark Sterilizers.
+The dental clinics are 21 years old; vital equipment is beginning to become unreliable and require expensive repairs that can result in critical loss of class time for students.
+In particular we are experiencing failures in the mechanisms of the X-ray sensors, Units and our Midmark Sterilizers.
+We need to upgrade some of our radiologic equipment to teach to state of the art, most current standards.
+We need a water filtration system for the maintenance of all of our sterilizers.